Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 > 'pepper'
 > ~~~
 > {: .output}
 >
+> You may recogize that a list is like a series in mathematics, and a list of lists is like a 2-D array.
+> The analogy continues - a list of lists of lists is like a 3-D array, etc.
+>
 > Thanks to [Hadley Wickham][hadleywickham-tweet]
 > for the image above.
 {: .callout}

 > ## Heterogeneous Lists
-> Lists in Python can contain elements of different types.
+> Lists in Python can contain items of different types.
 Example:
 > ~~~
 > sample_ages = [10, 12.5, 'Unknown']
 > ~~~